Cyborg-Network/cyborg-parachain/Local Testing NeuroZK_Milestone3.md

 ```
 After running the docker image we need to wait for the parachain to finalize the registration of the miner.
 If these steps have been completed, the Cyborg Worker Node is now registered on the parachain and listening for inference tasks that have been assigned to it.
 At this point it is able to perform inference on tract compatible models in the .onnx format that have one definite result.
+The archive that we inserted is a mirror image of the archive that the gatekeeper server (which we will set up soon) produces.
+Since we don't have a cloud solution integrated yet,
+we don't have another way of transport at this point.

 ### Cyborg Connect
 ###### Requirements